lucasbfernandes/job-worker/docs/design-document.md

 # Job Worker Design Document

-This document describes the key design choices and trade-offs for the development of the Job Worker, an application that enables the execution of arbitrary linux processes remotely. <strong>Users that interact with the system are able to <strong>start, stop, query status and also read the stdout logs</strong> of any requested process execution.
+This document describes the key design choices and trade-offs for the development of the Job Worker, an application that enables the execution of arbitrary linux processes remotely.
+Users that interact with the system are able to <strong>start, stop, query status and also read the stdout logs of any requested process execution.

 ## Architecture overview